Shoreland Management Programs

-Make Minnesota's shoreland management options more understandable and responsive to citizens by coordinating DNR Waters shoreland-related programs with other DNR disciplines, agencies, boards, committees, associations and public groups involved in comprehensive shoreland management/watershed efforts.
+Make Minnesota's shoreland management options more understandable and responsive to citizens by coordinating DNR shoreland-related programs with other DNR disciplines, agencies, boards, committees, associations and public groups involved in comprehensive shoreland management/watershed efforts.

 Shoreland Management Program (Minnesota Rules 6120.2500 - 3900)

 This program provides the backbone of statewide standards that local governmental units must adopt into their own land use controls to provide for the orderly development and protection of Minnesota's shorelands (both rivers and lakes).
-DNR Waters provides technical assistance to local governmental units in the adoption and administration of their shoreland controls.
+The DNR provides technical assistance to local governmental units in the adoption and administration of their shoreland controls.
 This involves planning and zoning assistance to local governmental units by DNR Area Hydrologists and Shoreland Management staff.

 See Alternative Shoreland Management Standards for enhanced standards developed by North Central Lakes Pilot Project.

 See Sample Shoreland Management Ordinance Document for a model ordinance local units of government can adopt to manage the shorelands in their county or community.

 See Shoreland Management Reference Materials for previous reports, projects, rules, classifications, and guidance documents.

 See A Guide for Buying and Managing Shoreland for information about management, lake and river classifications, minimum standards, and evaluating shoreland property.

 Lake Improvement District Program (Minnesota Statutes 103B.501 - 103B.581)